This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Why do my resistance bands keep rolling up during squats?

-Can fabric resistance bands be used for pull-ups?
+Can I use fabric resistance bands for pull-up assistance?